derisen/adal-msal-migration/guide.md

 ---
-title: Migrating to MSAL Node
+title: Migrating to MSAL Node | Azure
 titleSuffix: Microsoft identity platform
 description: Learn about the differences between the Microsoft Authentication Library for Node.js (MSAL Node) and Azure AD Authentication Library for Node.js (ADAL Node) and how to migrate to MSAL Node
 services: active-directory